Alfresco/docs-alfresco/search-enterprise/latest/using/syntax.md

 * a namespace
 * a local name

-That avoids conflicts between local names used in multiple models (e.g. finance:name and cm:name).
+This avoids conflicts between local names used in multiple models (e.g. finance:name and cm:name).

 A property can be declared in queries using three notations:

 * Unqualified name (e.g. title): in this case it will be associated to the default namespace.
-The property is therefore assumed to exist and to be valid in the default content model
+The property is therefore assumed to exist and to be valid in the default content model.

 ```bash
 @title:OOP